raspberry-pi-sudo

 However, it wouldn’t be very practical if only users logged in as root could perform these tasks.
 Sometimes it’s useful to grant other users permission to run administrator applications.

-But if we want certain users to be able to run these commands, giving them the root user password wouldn’t be very practical either.
-It also wouldn’t be practical to have to log out and log back in as root to run the command, having to navigate back to where we were before, etc. This is where the sudo command comes into play.
+If we want certain users to be able to run these commands, it would not be very practical to give them the root user password.
+It would also not be very convenient to log out and back in as root just to run one specific command.
+That is what sudo is for.

 What is ‘Sudo’?